 The technologies vulnerable to this attack are dynamic script languages including ASP, ASP.NET, PHP, JSP, and CGI.
 All an attacker needs to perform an SQL Injection hacking attack is a web browser, knowledge of SQL queries and creative guess work to important table and field names.
 The sheer simplicity of SQL Injection has fuelled its popularity.

-Why is it possible to pass SQL Queries to the database even though this is hidden behind a firewall?
+Why is it possible to pass SQL queries directly to a database that is hidden behind a firewall and any other security mechanism?

 Firewalls and similar intrusion detection mechanisms provide little or no defense against full-scale SQL Injection web attacks.